OSGeo/PROJ/docs/source/operations/transformations/tinshift.rst

 .. option:: +file=<filename>

-    Filename to the JSON file for the TIN.
+    Filename or URL to the JSON or GeoPackage file for the TIN.

 Example